 Lastly, the game of finding harmony with our soul.
 I truly cherish immersing out in the nature, being out in the woods, hiking trails, climbing mountains, gazing at the stars, reading in solitude, teaching kids about life and creating beautiful things.
 When I pursue these things, I am in my truest element.
 There is no pain, and more importantly my soul is alive.
 All of these things help me build surplus of positive energy.
 All I am striving for is to become a tree with continuous goals: firmly rooted, building deep systems, growing slowly, abandoning fail paths, finding new paths, seeking light, free from external conditions, working bottoms up, building inside out, cultivating others, and exploring for the sake of exploration without any expectations.

-My guiding principle: the opposite of play is not work, but depression.
+My guiding principle for life: the opposite of play is not work, but depression.
 Life is a game then.
 Ready, Set, Go!
 Play the game of inches by taking small, incremental and repetitive steps instead of giant leaps.
 The way to stay in the game for a long time is to work on hard problems which provides motivation and energy.
 The enemy of progress is perfection.
 Always have bias for action because it is the action that produces information.
 Lastly, have an abundance mindset over scarcity mindset because kindness has a longer shelf life.
-I have documented my philosophy of life much more in detail here.

 We are what we repeatedly do.
 Excellence, then, is not an act, but a habit. — Aristotle